demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 5. Optional: Check the *Close Mirrored XSOAR Incident* integration parameter to close the Cortex XSOAR incident when the corresponding event is closed in CrowdStrike Falcon.
 6. Optional: Check the *Close Mirrored CrowdStrike Falcon Incident or Detection* integration parameter to close the CrowdStrike Falcon incident or detection when the corresponding Cortex XSOAR incident is closed.

-Newly fetched XSOAR incidents will be mirrored in the chosen direction.
+Newly fetched Cortex XSOAR incidents will be mirrored in the chosen direction.
 However, this selection does not affect existing incidents.

 **Important Notes**